CloudCannon/Academy/_posts/2017-02-06-why-use-a-static-site-generator.md

 ![Static Overview](/images/tutorials/what-is-a-static-site-generator/static-overview.png)

-There are many static site generators available built for all sorts of purposes.
-[Some](https://github.com/Jack000/Expose) are for creating photo gallery websites from a bunch of photos, [others](https://www.gitbook.com/) help you create documentation websites.
+There are many static site generators available used for all sorts of purposes.
+[Some](https://github.com/Jack000/Expose) are for creating photo gallery websites from a folder of photos, [others](https://www.gitbook.com/) help you create documentation websites.
 The majority help you manage a typical website with a blog.

 ![static site generator Options](/images/tutorials/what-is-a-static-site-generator/options.png)